qifan-wu/urbanAIPolicy_Vis/README.md

 Install dependencies using:
 `pip install -r requirements.txt`

-If you install new dependencies, run in terminal:
+(optional) Use virtual environment, and if you would like to install new dependencies, run in terminal to update requirements.txt:
 `pip freeze > requirements.txt`

 5. (if needed) Update the constant variable SUBCATEGORIES if it's changed, you can get all the unique subcategories by running the following code in a seperate python file